 HECM for Purchase

-The HECM for Purchase allows you to buy a home using the equity in the home you are purchasing.
+The HECM for Purchase allows homeowner’s to buy a home using the equity in the home they are purchasing.
 Some people use a Reverse Mortgage for Purchase when they are purchasing a new home to downsize from their existing property.
 Many retirees also use it to relocate closer to friends and family or to warmer weather.
 A Reverse Mortgage for Purchase requires a down payment, which in many cases can be covered by the proceeds from the sale of the former house and/or savings or other means.
 The down payment, combined with the Reverse Mortgage for Purchase loan, can be used to buy the new home.
 That means no monthly mortgage payments* are required, which can leave more money in the borrower’s pocket and improve cash flow.

-CHOICE Jumbo Reverse Mortgage – Only at Smartfi Home Loans, LLC!
+The CHOICE Jumbo Reverse Mortgage

 For a borrower to qualify, the lender must first carry out a credit check to ascertain the borrower’s credit history with the relevant credit agencies.
 However, this process is not the same as taking out a traditional mortgage.